seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

-This layout is still a little awkward, but the the relationship of the silhouette to the constituent tiles is _much less surprising_!
+This layout is still a little awkward, but the the relationship of the silhouette to the parts that make it up is _much less surprising_!
 And all we had to do to get here is to redraw the lines between the shapes.
 All the mass stayed where it was.
-We have rearchitected the system away from one with two badly-interacting "layers" to one with a single <span class="three">main body</span> and <span class="four">hacks</span> (most likely) bolted onto the side.
+We have rearchitected the system away from one where everything was slightly unpleasant to one where the <span class="three">core</span> is highly regular and it just has some <span class="four">hacks</span> bolted onto it.
 (Ah, software in the real world.)

-Should we want to, it's now a lot easier to move the <span class="four">hacks</span> around and change the silhouette, since it has relatively little connection to the <span class="three">main body</span>.
-If we want to make a change to the silhouette for some reason (that is: the system, holistically, as it appears from the outside), we can do it with less effort and more flexibility.
+It's now a lot easier to move the <span class="four">hacks</span> around and change the silhouette, since it has relatively little connection to the <span class="three">core</span>.
+If we want to make a change to the silhouette for some reason (that is: the system, holistically, as seen from the outside), we can do it with less effort and more flexibility.

 <p class="svg-container">
   <svg width="{{ scale | times: 1.584 | round }}px" height="{{ scale | times: 0.707 | round }}px" viewBox="-0.292 0 1.584 0.707">